The four dimensional Yang--Mills partition function in the vicinity of the vacuum

 The paper is organized as follows.
-In Section \ref{two} we recall the calculation of the Gaussian and a certain non-Gaussian quartic integral in finite dimensions.
-The calculation of the latter integral is due to Svensson \cite{sve}.
+In Section \ref{two} we recall the calculation of the quadratic Gau\ss ian and certain quartic Gau\ss ian integrals in finite dimensions.
+The computation of these latter integrals is due to Svensson \cite{sve}.
 The resulting formulata allow formal generalizations to infinite dimensions.
 Then in Section \ref{three} classical pure gauge theory with $\theta$-term is introduced in the standard way and its truncated partition function is computed by evaluating these infinite dimensional formal integrals using $\zeta$-function and heat kernel techniques.
 Finally, Section \ref{four} is an Appendix and consists a well-known no-go result from infinite dimensional measure theory \cite{gel-vil,joh-lap}.
 This has been added to gain a more comprehensive picture.